robertbasic/robertbasic.com-hugo/content/blog/things-i-learned-in-the-past-four-years.md

 [Joe](https://twitter.com/juokaz) wrote an excellent piece on [the blame game](https://juokaz.com/blog/the-blame-game) more than 3 years ago.

 Removing the blame from the entire process is liberating.
-When dealing with a problem, don't focus on trying to find the person, or persons, responsible for the issue at hand, but try and understand what caused the problem, what is the best and fastest way to solve it, and how to prevent it from happening again in the future.
+When dealing with a problem, don't focus on trying to find the person, or persons, responsible for the issue at hand, but try to understand what caused the problem, what is the best and fastest way to solve it, and how to prevent it from happening again in the future.

 I know I was lucky to be working on a project where this blame game was not being played and that there are a lot of teams and companies where there's a ton of office politics and everyone wants to survive...
 But that stuff really isn't helping any one.
 If possible, at least try to not play it within your team, with your closest coworkers.